 the date on which the current balancing arrangement, if any, in the network section came into effect.

-As soon as practicable after the type of balancing arrangement in place in a network section changes in accordance with the provisions of clause 8.3, AEMO must amend the balancing arrangements register, and give each Market Participant access to the amended balancing arrangements register.
+As soon as practicable after the type of balancing arrangement in place in a network section changes in accordance with the provisions of clause 8.3, AEMO must amend the balancing arrangements register, and give each Participant access to the amended balancing arrangements register.

-[Taken from clause 25.5 to 25.10 in current NSW/ACT RMPs]

 Change in Balancing Arrangements

 A balanced network section may become a no balancing network section if: